Care and Keeping

 - Follow the manufacturer’s recommendations on burn time and proper use.
-In general, it is recommended that candles do not burn for longer than four hours and cool for at least two hours before relighting.
+In general, it is recommended that candles and lanterns do not burn for longer than four hours and cool for at least two hours before relighting.

 - When lighting a candle, use long matches or a long-reach lighter.
 Keep your hair and loose clothing away from the flame.

 - Close your lantern If using within a lantern, closing the lantern door adds an extra layer of protection to your candle